craff/Python-notebook-tools/README.md

 the convention is that line starting with ``##`` are markdown cells.
 When such lines are consecutive, they are in the same cell.

-A python templates (file.tpy) may contains marks like
+A python templates (file.tpy) may contains marked code section like
 ```
 	#QUESTION
 	...